BeycanPress/cryptopay-lite/readme.txt

 * Added: If it is in a Webview browser, that is, a wallet application, all other options are removed when the relevant wallet is detected.
 * Added: Instant purchase option with CryptoPay on WooCommerce product pages.
 * Added: Email reminder feature for networks that have been approved for a long time, such as Bitcoin.
-* Added: WordPress Cron settings and informations for Server cron.
+* Added: WordPress Cron settings and information for Server cron.
 * Added: The ability to choose the payment process you want with network and currency-based listing modes.
 * Added: Timeout feature for wallets that do not send an event when the connection is rejected.
 And if you close the waiting section directly.
 The wallet connection process is reset.
 * Added: The ability to add special discounts for payments in certain currencies.